-Linked to the employee's salary
+Linked to the Employee's Salary

-The calculation of benefits under Occupational Retirement Schemes Ordinance defined benefit schemes must take into account the years of service and the final salary of a scheme member.
+The calculation of benefits under ORSOs (which are defined benefit schemes) must take into account the years of service and the final salary of a scheme member.

-Linked to employer and/or employee contributions
+Linked to Employer and/or Employee Contributions

-Mandatory provident fund (MPF) schemes are defined contribution schemes.
+MPF schemes are defined contribution schemes.
+The amount of benefits accrued is based on the accumulated contributions by the employer and the employee (see Question 5).
 The value of pensions under an MPF scheme is linked to employer and employee contributions (see Question 5).
-Employers and employees may make additional voluntary contributions to MPF schemes.
+Employers and employees can choose to make additional voluntary contributions to MPF schemes.
+Unless specifically exempted by law, membership in the MPF scheme is compulsory for all employees in Hong Kong.